How NoDogSplash (NDS) works¶

 The user of the client device will always be expected to complete some actions on the splash page.

 Once the user on the client device has successfully completed the splash page actions, that page then links directly back to NDS.

 For security, NDS expects to receive the same valid token it allocated when the client issued its initial port 80 request.
 If the token received is valid, NDS then “authenticates” the client device, allowing access to the Internet.

 If the BinAuth script returns positively (ie return code 0), NDS then “authenticates” the client device, allowing access to the Internet.

-In FAS secure modes are provided (levels 1, 2 and 3), where the client token and other required variables are kept securely hidden from the Client, ensuring verification cannot be bypassed.
+Where FAS is used, secure modes are provided (levels 1 and 2), where the client token and other required variables are kept securely hidden from the Client, ensuring verification cannot be bypassed.

 FAS and Binauth can be enabled together.
-This can give great flexibility with FAS providing authentication and Binauth providing post authentication processing closely linked to NDS.
+This can give great flexibility, with FAS providing remote verification and Binauth providing local post authentication processing closely linked to NDS.